myduino/Hibiscus-Sense-Arduino/Exercise_09_APDS9960_Gesture/README.md

 }
 ```

-Now, we can upload the complete sketch to ESP32, once done uploading open the Serial Monitor.
+You can copy the sketch above, paste it into the Arduino IDE and upload the complete sketch to ESP32.
+Once done uploading open the Serial Monitor.
 To try the gesture:
 1. Activate the proximity by hovering our hands close as possible above the APDS9960.
 2. Make gesture by hivering our hands into direction of UP, DOWN, RIGHT and LEFT.